mpacula/COSMOS/docs/source/cli.rst

     Cosmos CLI

     optional arguments:
       -h, --help  show this help message and exit

     Commands:
       <command>
-        resetentiredb
-                     DELETE ALL DATA in the database and then run a syncdb shell        Open up an ipython shell with Cosmos objects preloaded syncdb       Sets up the SQL database
+        resetdb   DELETE ALL DATA in the database and then run a syncdb shell     Open up an ipython shell with Cosmos objects preloaded syncdb    Sets up the SQL database
-        list         List all workflows :return:
+        list      List all workflows
         runweb    Start the webserver

 Explore the available commands, using -h if you wish.
 Or see the :ref:`cli` for more info.
 Note that when